- Latin America

 In addition to the following set dates, private groups (of six or more) may request a tailor-made trail.

-There is no scheduled date for the Old Bulgarian Capitals.
-Please contact us if you are interested in this itinerary.
+There is currently no scheduled date for the Old Bulgarian Capitals.
+If you have a group of 6 or more please contact us if you are interested in this itinerary.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|